rizalp/TuxLite/README.md

-### TuxLite Readme
+### nonjix Readme

-TuxLite is a free collection of shell scripts for rapid deployment of LAMP and LNMP stacks (Linux, Apache/Nginx, MySQL and PHP) for Debian and Ubuntu.
+nonjix is a free collection of shell scripts for rapid deployment of LAMP and LNMP stacks (Linux, Apache/Nginx, MySQL and PHP) for Debian and Ubuntu.

 Have you considered upgrading from shared hosting to a VPS or dedicated server but held off by the costly control panel licenses, or the fear of managing a Linux server?
 Now you can leave those worries behind!

-TuxLite scripts automate configuration of servers for web hosting, so your websites can be online within minutes!
+nonjix scripts automate configuration of servers for web hosting, so your websites can be online within minutes!
 Ideal for those who prefer hosting sites on their own server without resorting to expensive and bloated control panels.